dpeytonX/tf300_plasma/README.md

 <h2> NOTES </h2>
 <ul>
 <li>I could only get the kernel to actually run when I used the x86 version of the linaro                    gcc for arm</li>
-<li>The ARCH type is armhf, don't try to use armel when compiling (like me, google is fundamental)</li>
+<li>The ARCH type is armhf, don't try to use armel when compiling (like me.
+Google is fundamental...)</li>
 </ul>
 <h2> Special Thanks </h2>
 <p>